gaehlerm/SoftwareEngineering/README.md

 Chapters that still need improvement:
 - 14. DevOps: There is some part missing.
 I don't know what exactly.
 Maybe some more details about the different tools.
 (Suggestion Copilot)
-- 16. Again: I think there is something missing, but I don't know yet what exactly.
 -

 # 2. Table of content